 What Happens If My Personal Injury Case Goes to Trial?

-Sometimes, the insurance company offers so little compensation that you have no choice but to go to trial to obtain justice for your losses.
-Other times, the insurance company makes an offer that’s less than you prefer, but you might be willing to accept it in order to obtain closure and avoid the risks of trial.
+In an effort to avoid the risks of trial, the parties try to settle the case.
+However, sometimes the insurance company won’t offer you what you deserve.
+In that case, you have to go to trial to obtain justice.
+Other times, the insurance company makes an offer that’s less than you prefer.
+However, you might accept it to obtain closure and avoid the risks of trial.

 Will I Need to Testify at Trial?